2021 ICNC Moderated Online Course Assessment

-The participant-led course also included a final course evaluation, in order for participants to provide feedback on the course content, self-learning community, course platform, and more.
+The participant-led course also included a final course evaluation, in order for participants to provide feedback on the course content, moderated community, course platform, and more.
 34 participants completed the final course evaluation.
 Click on the links below to see the selected graphs for each section.
-You can also view the full 2020 People Power Course Final Evaluation Graphs.
+You can also view the full 2021 Moderated People Power Course Final Evaluation Graphs.

 2. Course content was comprehensive and balanced, and topics were well selected